ravil-96/url_short/README.md

 # Process
 1. Create repo and link to local file
 2. Bootstrap a django project using `django-admin startproject app`
+3. Set up root route '/' and '/<str:id>' for dynamic id
+4. Create a form with templating to ask users for URL and on submit POST URL to database and return a short URL path
+5. Create out of bounds routes and error handling
+6. Styling and UI updates
+7. Add test suite

 # Bugs
 - [x] no bugs here!